rohan-deshpande/trux/docs/usage/react.md

 ## Connecting

 Connecting a React component to a Trux store must occur within the `componentDidMount` lifecycle method.
-Within this method there are two things you are required to do, and some optional things you may need to perform.
+Within this method there are two things you are required to do in order to wire up your component correctly; set a `truxid` and `connect` the component to the store.

-### Setting a `truxid` for your component
+### Set a `truxid` for your component

 You must set a `truxid` for your component.
-This must be a **unique** identifier and will be how the component will be found for disconnection later.
+This must be a **unique** **identifier** and will be how the component will be found for disconnection later.
+I recommend simply using the name of your component.

 ```js
 componentDidMount() {